 Abstract art in the twentieth century often had ideals of purity and transcendence, but the artists here make abstract work from everyday experiences and materials.

-Keeping it Real is part of the Gallery’s ongoing programme opening up important public and private art collections to wider audiences.
+Keeping it Real is part of the Gallery’s ongoing programme providing a platform for important but rarely seen public and private collections.

 List of Artists:

 Act 1: The Corporeal (10 June–5 September 2010) Marina Abramovic, John Bock, Louise Bourgeois, Marcel Duchamp, Jimmie Durham, Robert Gober, David Hammons, Jim Hodges, Despina Isaia, Sherrie Levine, Sarah Lucas, Kiki Smith, Paul Thek, Sue Williams.

 Act 2: Subversive Abstraction (17 September–5 December 2010) Lynda Benglis, Robert Gober, David Hammons, Damien Hirst, Mike Kelley, Nikos Kessanlis, Julie Mehretu, Kori Newkirk, Dieter Roth, Daniel Subkoff, Rosemarie Trockel.

 Act 3: Current Disturbance (17 December 2010–6 March 2011) Mona Hatoum